opensearch-project/opensearch-benchmark-workloads/nyc_taxis/README.md

-## NYC taxis track
+## NYC taxis workload

-This track contains the rides that have been performed in yellow taxis in New York in 2015.
+This workload contains the rides that have been performed in yellow taxis in New York in 2015.
 It can be downloaded from http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml.

 This has only been tested with the 2015 dump, but this should work with any dump of the yellow taxis, and should be easy to adapt to the green taxis.